global-asp/lida-alt-text/en/0028_a-woman-sitting-up-in-bed-and-a-man-sleeping.md

 A woman sitting up in bed and a man sleeping.

 ##
-A man sitting on the sofa surrounded by lots of beer cans.
+A man sitting on a sofa surrounded by lots of beer cans.

 ##
 A woman pushing a woman in a wheelchair.